 People also smoke marijuana in a different way than tobacco, possibly posing greater danger to the lungs:

 - You usually inhale marijuana smoke deeply and hold it in, which gives the toxins more contact with your lung tissue and more chance to stick there.

-When scientists looked at lung tissue of some people who smoked weed regularly, they found changes that are known to signal the future growth of cancer.
+When scientists looked at lung tissue of some people who smoke marijuana regularly, they found changes that are known to signal the future growth of cancer.

-Given what scientists already know, why is it so hard to say how smoking pot affects your chances of getting lung cancer?
+Given what scientists already know, why is it so hard to say how smoking marijuana affects your chances of getting lung cancer?

 Studies that have looked for a direct link between the two have conflicting results -- some found evidence that ties marijuana to lung cancer, while other data show little to no connection.

 The topic is also tough to investigate.
 Scientists say a few factors limit how reliable the research is.

 Most of the research on marijuana dates to when it was still widely illegal.
 It’s hard to gather information about behavior that’s against the law.
 Most studies have asked people to report how often they smoked marijuana, and researchers know that these kinds of surveys, called “self-reported,” aren’t as reliable as when they collect data in other ways.
 That’s because people don’t remember their behavior perfectly or might underestimate or conceal how often they do something that others think is wrong.

 Illegal marijuana, unlike tobacco, doesn’t have any controls on its strength or quality.
 People don’t use the same amount in one “dose.”
 That makes it hard for researchers to set standards to measure its effects.